Ocean's Eleven (1960)

 Is it any good?

-With an immortal ensemble cast of some of America's biggest stars and recording artists, the 1960 Ocean's 11 comes off today as a dialogue-heavy escapade that will probably give younger viewers a guess-you-had-to-be-there feeling.
-While the performers are charming, the real fun all happened in Las Vegas in 1960.
+The 1960 Ocean's 11 comes off today as a dialogue-heavy escapade that will probably give younger viewers a guess-you-had-to-be-there feeling.
+It boasts an immortal ensemble cast of some of America's biggest stars and recording artists, and while the performers are charming, the real fun all happened in Las Vegas in 1960.
 There's lots of easygoing banter, the heist itself generates little tension, and Ol' Blue Eyes, Dino, and Sammy are off-screen a lot while the supporting cast fills in.

 The already-lengthy plot seems poised for a couple more twists, but an unexpected complication suddenly and sharply wraps it up.
 Ocean's 11 isn't sloppy or slapdash -- it just feels like watching the legendary group of good buddies share a joke you aren't quite in on yourself.